Zhou-Shu/Floyd_MPI/README.md

 # Floyd_MPI

-Using floyd algorithm to calculate the shortest path
+Using floyd algorithm to calculate the shortest path of large sparse matrix

 command line：mpirun -n 4 ./my_solution file.in